barkingiguana/barkingiguana.github.com/_drafts/2013-10-11-building-a-custom-camel-package-from-scratch-with-maven.md

   extends CamelTestSupport {

   // My route will start with a call to the endpoint at direct:start
-  // so let's attach a producer which we cna control to that.
+  // so let's attach a producer which we can control to that.
   @Produce(uri = "direct:start")
   protected ProducerTemplate template;